galtproject/galtproject-docs/en/Whitepaper.md

 For voting in particular Governance Group all participants use their Reputation in this group.

 ### Staking rewards
-Protocol participants are rewarded for for choosing Arbitrators.
+Protocol participants are rewarded for choosing Arbitrators.
 The reward is proportional to how much Reputation staked on Arbitrators in a particular group.
+Reward receive:
+- GALT token holders for locking GALT and staking Reputation on Arbitrators;
+- Property owners for locking land plot or real estate token and staking Reputation on Arbitrators;
+- Oracles for depositing GALT and staking Reputation on Arbitrators.
+We give the opportunity to receive rewards not only to GALT holders in order to encourage people to become Oracles and register their property (land and real estate).
+For example, property owners participating in the election of Arbitrotors will receive a part of the commission from all future registrations of new land plots and real estate.

 ### Commission distribution
 Most of the smart contracts have commission in Ether and GALT for land and real estate tokens registration, tokens trading, Creating smart contracts with Factories (communities of homeowners, personal lockers, etc), etc. Commission amounts for different operations and it's dustribution is set by voting.
 Commission from all contracts goes to Commission distribution